HOU-DTer/stats220/README.md

 2. functions ...

 #### Below are the images within my repository and accessd from other website
-* The main website address for searching all images is here [baidu](https://www.baidu.com/)
+* The main website address for searching all images is here:
+[baidu](https://www.baidu.com/)

 * Images used in meme.R